stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 The Stacks blockchain supports two kinds of accounts:

 * **Standard accounts**.
 These are accounts owned by one or more private keys.
-  Only standard accounts can originate transactions.
+  Only standard accounts can originate and pay for transactions.
 A transaction originating from a standard account is only valid if a threshold of its private keys sign it.
 The address for a standard account is the hash of this threshold value and all allowed public keys.
 Due to the need for backwards compatibility with